ExaWorks/job-api-spec/specification.md

 ```

 Defines a partial ordering on the states.
 It is not possible to compare two
-final states -- otherwise all state pairs are comparable.
+final states—otherwise all state pairs are comparable.
 Comparisons are
 transitive.
 The order is:

   - `QUEUED    > NEW`
   - `ACTIVE    > QUEUED`
   - `COMPLETED > ACTIVE`
   - `FAILED    > ACTIVE`
   - `CANCELED  > ACTIVE`

 The relevance of the partial ordering is that the system guarantees that
 no transition that would violate this ordering can occur.
 For example, no